wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 CSMA/CD (Carrier-sense multiple access with collision detection) Ethernet

-Network address translation (NAT) is a service that can be supplied by a router or by a server.
+Network Address Translation (NAT) was originally designed for IPv4 address conservation, for private IP networks to use unregistered IP addresses to connect to the Internet.
+The NAT service can operate on a router or by a server to connect two networks together, and translates the private (not globally unique) addresses in the internal network into legal addresses, before packets are forwarded to another network.
+For additional security, NAT in remote-access environments can be configured to advertise only one address for the entire network to the outside world.
+(???
+Static Address, Dedicated Address, Port Address)

 DNP3 is a multilayer protocol that is used between components in process automation systems in electric and water companies.